Bills vs. Texans predictions, odds: 'Thursday Night Football' picks from 10,000 simulations

-Bills vs. Texans prediction, odds, line, start time: 'Thursday Night Football' picks from proven model
+Bills vs. Texans prediction, odds, line, bets, start time: 'Thursday Night Football' picks from advanced model

 The SportsLine projection model has revealed its Buffalo vs. Houston picks for the NFL Week 12 'Thursday Night Football' game

 The Buffalo Bills and Houston Texans will meet on 'Thursday Night Football,' with both squads playing some of their best ball as of late.
 Each has won three of its last four, with Buffalo (7-3) sitting second in the AFC East, while Houston (5-5) is third in the AFC South.
 The Bills knocked off Tampa, 44-32, in Week 11, as Josh Allen accounted for six total touchdowns.
 Meanwhile, Houston recorded a 16-13 Sunday victory over Tennessee giving the Texans their second straight win with Davis Mills filling in for C.J.
-Stroud (concussion).
-Stroud has been ruled out for this game as well.
-The Bills will be without tight end Dalton Kincaid (hamstring).
+Stroud (concussion), who remains out.
+Inactive for Buffalo are tight end Dalton Kincaid and receiver Keon Coleman.
+The Bills are currently the No. 5 seed in the AFC, while Houston is the No. 8 seed.

 Kickoff is at 8:15 p.m.
 ET from NRG Stadium in Houston.
 The Texans have won five straight home games versus Buffalo, including a 23-20 triumph last season.
-The latest Texans vs. Bills odds have Buffalo as a 6-point favorite, after opening as 2.5-point favorites.
-The over/under for total points is 43.5.
+The latest Texans vs. Bills odds have Buffalo as a 5-point favorite, after opening as 2.5-point favorites.
+The over/under for total points is 44.5.
+Buffalo is at -265 on the money line (risk $265 to win $100), while Houston is at +215 (risk $100 to win $215).
 Before making any Bills vs. Texans picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets if your $5 wager wins + 3 months of NBA League Pass: